secretstartups/handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 It’s now time to take your synthesized canvas and put it to the test with external participants.
 You’ll need to conduct another round of interviews (between 5 and 10 in total), who perform your main job as one of their main jobs (you can screen for this).
 Note: If you’re hearing the same things over and over without gaining new insights, you can stop interviewing new participants.

 These interviews can be more of a show and tell.
 You can share your synthesized canvas with the participant, and have them go through it and comment.
 What’s missing?
 What is unclear?
 What tasks do they not do?
 What unique circumstances do they have?
-At the end, you should have a solid idea of what the ‘core’ of your job performer canvas looks like. [add link to interview guide](link)
+At the end, you should have a solid idea of what the ‘core’ of your job performer canvas looks like. <!-- TODO: [add link to interview guide](link) -->

 ## Step 6: Construct Outcome Statements